KSL-FM

 KSL-FM (102.7 FM) is a commercial radio station licensed to Midvale, Utah, and serving the Salt Lake City metropolitan area.
 KSL-FM and sister station KSL (1160 AM) simulcast a news-talk radio format.
-They are owned by Bonneville International, a broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints (LDS).
-They and co-owned television station KSL-TV have studios in the Broadcast House building at the Triad Center in downtown Salt Lake City.
+They are owned by Bonneville International, a wholly-owned broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints (LDS).
+The two stations, alongside co-owned television station KSL-TV, maintain studio facilities in the Broadcast House building at the Triad Center in downtown Salt Lake City.

 KSL-FM is a Class C station.
 It has an effective radiated power (ERP) of 25,000 watts.
 The KSL-FM transmitter site is on Farnsworth Peak, part of the Oquirrh Mountains in Erda, southwest of Salt Lake City.
 It is co-located with the KSL-TV tower.
 KSL-FM broadcasts using HD Radio technology.
 Its HD2 subchannel rebroadcasts the sports radio format on 1280 KZNS.
 The HD3 subchannel carries the Latter-day Saints Channel.

+The top of the hour identification for KSL-FM and KSL-AM Salt Lake, shortly after 102.7 switched to the simulcast.